 Participants emphasised successful approaches to building credibility, including cross-sector partnerships, and encouraged other leaders to join the effort.
 Establishing public beneficial ownership registers, working to end anonymous companies and publishing company tax practices are indicators of a growing movement for transparency.
 However, speakers also stressed the need for greater action and momentum to build thriving communities free of corruption.

-Read below for some of the insights from this conversation.
 To watch a recording of this discussion, click here.
 To view key visuals that accompanied the dialogue, click here.
 To get involved with The B Team’s work on fighting corruption, contact email@example.com.